-17Impacts on service demands due to price elasticity, weather, and the "rebound" effect are calculated by the End-Use Consumption Submodule, based on the direct proportionality between fuel consumption and service demand.
-This is necessary because the fuel shares of provided service are not known until after the selection of the equipment mix by the Technology
+17 Impacts on service demands due to price elasticity, weather, and the "rebound" effect are calculated by the End-Use Consumption Submodule, based on the direct proportionality between fuel consumption and service demand.
+This is necessary because the fuel shares of provided service are not known until after the selection of the equipment mix by the Technology Choice Submodule.

-18See http://www.eia.gov/consumption/commercial/index.cfm for the latest CBECS Public Use Files.
+18 U.S. Energy Information Administration.
+2003 Commercial Buildings Energy Consumption Survey, Public Use Files.
+Washington DC, September 2008.
 A description of the estimation process is given under Technical Information.